 Some of Betsy's articles include 12 Best Places to Live in Portugal, 7 Best Places to Live in Panama and 12 Things to Know Before Moving to the Dominican Republic.
 Betsy loves to travel and spend time with her family.
 Connect with Betsy on LinkedIn.

-- How do I meet people in the Dominican Republic?
+- Where should I setup a bank account in the Dominican Republic?

 - What is life like as an expat in your area?

 - What do expats in the Dominican Republic appreciate most about the local culture?